Dalarwin/OpenCV2-Python-Tutorials/source/py_tutorials/py_gui/py_video_display/py_video_display.rst

 This time we create a **VideoWriter** object.
 We should specify the output file name (eg: output.avi).
 Then we should specify the **FourCC** code (details in next paragraph).
 Then number of frames per second (fps) and frame size should be passed.
 And last one is **isColor** flag.
 If it is True, encoder expect color frame, otherwise it works with grayscale frame.

+* Size used to create VideoWriter and size of frame must be the same.

 `FourCC <http://en.wikipedia.org/wiki/FourCC>`_ is a 4-byte code used to specify the video codec.
 The list of available codes can be found in `fourcc.org <http://www.fourcc.org/codecs.php>`_.
 It is platform dependent.
 Following codecs works fine for me.

 * In Fedora: DIVX, XVID, MJPG, X264, WMV1, WMV2.
 (XVID is more preferable.
 MJPG results in high size video.
 X264 gives very small size video)